 If you have one or more missing teeth, you may be wondering if dental implants, dental bridges, or partial dentures are right for you.
-In this blog from Downey Park Family Dentistry, we’ll compare dental implants against dentures and bridges, and help you learn more about your options for smile restoration in Modesto.
+In this blog from Downey Park Family Dentistry, we’ll compare dental implants against dentures and bridges, including cost and lifespan, and help you learn more about your options for smile restoration in Modesto.

 Dental implants typically are the most expensive option for replacing teeth, since they require surgery and multiple follow-up appointments.
 However, their long lifespan does help make up for this large initial investment.